Laterunner/Chess_Game_Tracker/README.md

 The Chessboard is identified by a method described by Murat Sahin 2023 (1) using a cascade of Canny Edge Detection and Hough Line Transform.
 After the corner coordinates are found the board image is  warped to a square of 800x800 pixels.
 Now assigning coordinates to the 64 sqaures is greatly faciliated.

-FEN (Forsyte Edwards Notation)is used to describe chess positions.
+FEN (Forsyth Edwards Notation)is used to describe chess positions.
 Moves are described their by origin and destination square (which is UCI notation).
 Normal chessgames always begin with a unique starting position:

 	FEN = "rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1"